By Dayna E. Rowden

 - Service members in formation: Execute the commands of the officer or non-commissioned officer in charge.

-- Service members in uniform but not in formation: Face the flag or direction of the music and render a hand salute until the last note of the music.
+- Service members in uniform but not in formation: At the first note of music, face the flag (or direction of the music, if the flag is not visible).
+For Retreat, stand at attention.
+When “To the Colors” begins, render a hand salute and hold this position until the last note of music has been played (in the same fashion as for the national anthem).

-- Civilians and service members wearing civilian clothes: Face the flag, come to the position of attention, remove headgear with right hand, and place right hand over the heart until the last note of music.
+- Civilians and service members wearing civilian clothes: For Reveille and Retreat, anyone in civilian clothing should remove headgear (holding it with the right hand over left shoulder) and face the flag or the direction of music.
+Following Retreat, when “To the Colors” begins, place the right hand over the heart until the last note of music.
 Service members and veterans may render a hand salute rather than placing their hand over their heart.

 - Taps: There are no formal protocol procedures required.
 When you hear the music, however, try to remember our veterans and those who gave the ultimate sacrifice.